LukeGarnham/Stumps-and-Studs-MS4/README.md

 [Lighthouse Report - Before](media/readme/lighthouse/lighthouse-report-home-before.pdf)

-This page scores well generally but I wanted to imrpove the Performance score a little bit.
+This page scores well generally but I wanted to improve the Performance score a little bit.
 One of the issues detailed in the report is that the images do not have explicit width and height.
 The carousel images have a height of 100vh so that they always fill the viewport and I did not want to change this.
 The width is 100% but it was inherited from the Bootstrap class 'w-100' so I removed this and added 'width: 100%;' as an attribute in the base.css file.
 There is no change in the page but hopefully this will improve the Performance score.
 I added an aria-label to the search button in the Header to improve accessibility.
 I also added a meta description to improve SEO.
 Lastly, I added 'rel="noreferrer"' to the anchor elements in the footer which opens social media pages in a new window.

 [Lighthouse Report - Before](media/readme/lighthouse/lighthouse-report-home-after.pdf)